-The Board adopts an "appropriated budget" for the General Fund, Debt Service Fund, and the Child Nutrition Program (which is included in the Nonmajor Governmental Funds).
+The Board adopts an "appropriated budget" for the General Fund, the Child Nutrition Program (which is included in the Nonmajor Governmental Funds) and the Debt Service Fund.
 The District compares the final amended budget to actual revenues and expenditures.
-The Budgetary Comparison Schedules appear in Exhibits F-1, H-2, and H-3.
+The Budgetary Comparison Schedules appear in Exhibits G-1, J-2, and J-3.